ersmax/Programming_Projects_Cpp/4_programming_set_4/4.12_Three_Way_Duel/README.md

 = 5/12 ≈ 0.4167 = 41.67%

-Simulation results (~42.3% and ~42.6%) agree with this analytical value.
+Simulation results (~41.67%) agree perfectly with this analytical value.

 ---